 - Civil-Military Coordination.
 As military forces are increasingly deployed in humanitarian settings, the UN's Inter-Agency guidance on Civil-Military Coordination provides the standards for our operational interactions with national and international militaries.

 Preparedness aside, the emergency response itself remains WFP's area of highest impact.
-A range of structures and resources ensure mobilization, management and accountability when responding to a crisis – but also that our responses are strengthened and improved for the future.
+A range of structures and resources ensure mobilization, management and accountability when responding to a crisis.
 These include:

-- Our Operations Centre at Rome headquarters.
-OPSCEN, as it is known, facilitates communication and coordination in emergencies.
-It includes a 24-hour, seven-days-a-week hotline for country and regional directors to report critical incidents and share information.
-OPSCEN also facilitates inter-agency coordination through connections to the UN information exchange network, which includes other UN operations centres and the Geographic Information Support team.
+- Our Operations Centre at Rome headquarters, OPSCEN, facilitates communication and coordination in emergencies.
+It includes a 24-hour, seven-days-a-week hotline for the country and regional directors to report critical incidents and share information.
+OPSCEN also facilitates inter-agency coordination through connections to the UN information exchange network, including other UN operations centres and the Geographic Information Support team.

 - Operational information management.
 WFP generates a Common Operational Picture for itself, partners and donors.
-It supports the creation of timely, consistent and user-friendly products for WFP management and external audiences to assist decision-making; support fundraising and awareness-raising; help with wider humanitarian coordination; and document the progress of humanitarian responses.
-Quality operational information management and reporting helps WFP to be more efficient and uphold its principles of transparency and accountability.
+It supports creating timely, consistent and user-friendly products for WFP management and external audiences to assist decision-making; support fundraising and awareness-raising; help with broader humanitarian coordination, and document humanitarian responses' progress.
+Quality operational information management and reporting help WFP be more efficient and uphold its transparency and accountability principles.

 - Lessons Learned.
 Fed by staff involved in emergencies, this knowledge management function allows us to gather and store response expertise, strengthen our capabilities and guide future interventions.
-It ensures that our capabilities are strengthened and that future interventions are informed by up-to-date normative guidance.
+It ensures a more robust capacity to respond and informed future interventions.